-1 Introduction
+1. Introduction

-The recent global financial crisis and the ongoing European debt crisis have prompted economists and regulators to work arduously to find ways to avoid the next crisis.
+The recent global financial crisis and the European debt crisis have prompted economists and regulators to work arduously to find ways to avoid the next crisis.
 From a historical perspective, Ahamed (2009) argues that financial crises are often preceded by an asset market bubble.
-Well-known bubble episodes include the Dutch tulip mania, the British South Sea bubble, the Railway mania, Roaring Twenties stock-market bubble, the Dot-com bubble, and the US housing bubbles related to the subprime mortgage.
-All these bubbles were followed by financial crises.
-Bubbles are generally considered harmful to economics and the welfare of society and they lead to the mis-allocation of resources.
-In a recent article, Caballero, Farhi and Gourinchas (2008) argues the burst of an asset price bubble can lead to recession in real economy.
+Well-known bubble episodes include the Dutch tulip mania in the 17th century, the British South Sea bubble at the beginning of the 18th century, the Railway mania in the 1840s, the Roaring Twenties stock-market bubble, the Dot-com bubble at the end of the 1990s, and the US housing bubbles lasting until 2006.
+Bubbles are generally considered harmful to economies and the welfare of society and are thought to lead to the misallocation of resources.
+For example, Caballero et al. (2008) argues that the burst of an asset price bubble can lead to recession in the real economy.
 Consequently, approaches have been tried to detect the presence and the burst of financial bubbles and to estimate the bubble origination and collapsing dates.